wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

 Amazon EMR (Elastic Map Reduce) is a PaaS service - setup on a collection of EC2 instances called nodes running "Big Data" utilities Hadoop, Spark, and Presto running in the AWS cloud.
 * EMR automates the launch of compute and storage nodes powered by Amazon EC2 instances.
 * Each EMR cluster has master, core, and task nodes.
+Each node is a EC2 (Elastic Compute Cloud) instance.
    * Master node manages the cluster, running software components to coordinate the distribution of data and tasks across other nodes for processing.
    * Core nodes have software components that run tasks and store data in the Hadoop Distributed File System (HDFS)
    * Task node is made up of software components that only run tasks and do not store data in HDFS.